 Doing business in the EU

-UK architects will continue to have full access to the EU Single Market, and enjoy tariff-free trade with the EU market under the European Union Customs Union, until March 2019.
+UK architects will continue to have full access to the EU Single Market, and enjoy tariff-free trade with the EU market under the European Union Customs Union, until the end of the UK's membership of the EU.
 Tariff and import restrictions on goods and the service sector will remain unchanged throughout this period.
-However, the Government has indicated that it does not intend to remain a full member of the Customs Union.

 The UK Government’s objective for the Brexit negotiations is to secure a customs agreement with the EU which provides for the frictionless movement of goods, and a free trade agreement that does not involve being a member of its Single Market.
-However, the UK’s future relationship with the EU will be determined by negotiations between Britain and the EU27 and we do not know yet what this will look like after March 2019.
+However, the UK’s future relationship with the EU will be determined by negotiations between Britain and the EU27 and we do not know yet what this will look like after the end of transition.

 The UK’s public procurement system is based on the European Procurement Directives, which are in turn based on the World Trade Organisation Government Procurement Agreement.
 Issues like the procurement threshold and the requirement to open all contracts above this value to competition will be maintained during negotiation.